 Keith Sharp graduated with a Bachelor of Music degree in 1984.
 After that, he accepted a position as a string educator in the Gap region of Brisbane, Australia, where he continues to teach.
 In 1995, Keith completed a postgraduate diploma in education.
 Throughout his teaching career, Keith has produced award-winning string programs and ensembles while pursuing his passion for composition.
 His beautifully crafted and imaginative musical works are highly popular throughout Australia and have recently been discovered by teachers in the United States, Great Britain, and Germany.
 Keith is actively involved as a clinician, guest conductor, and guest lecturer.

-Keith Sharp is a string educator who earned his Bachelor of Music degree in 1984.
-He has produced award-winning string programs and ensembles while pursuing his passion for composition.
-Keith's works are famous in Australia and have been discovered by teachers in the United States, Great Britain, and Germany.
-He is also active in conducting workshops, guest conducting, and delivering lectures.
+Keith Sharp earned his Bachelor of Music degree in 1984.
+He works as a string educator in Brisbane, Australia, producing award-winning string programs and ensembles and composing music.
+His works are famous in Australia and have gained recognition in the US, UK, and Germany.
+Keith is also a clinician, guest conductor, and guest lecturer.

 The Wild West and contemporary US composers inspired this piece.
 It has an idiomatic cowboy feel, with lively lines and a pleasing middle section.
 The outer sections have a dynamic ensemble energy, and there are opportunities for bowing techniques and position work.